-The overall aim of this research is to reduce risky driving behaviour and driver distraction using innovative 3D Head Up Display (HUD) applications.
+The overall aim of this ARC Linkage Project with industry partner Seeing Machines is to reduce risky driving behaviour and driver distraction using innovative 3D Head Up Display (HUD) applications.

 More specifically, this research will: